Are Cover Letters Necessary?

-If you’re unemployed or underemployed, staff at The Work Place in Grande Prairie will help you fine tune your resume and ensure you’re using all the tools available to you, including accessing potential training opportunities (see contact details below).
-Your tactics may include updating or acquiring new skills.
+If you’re unemployed or underemployed, staff at The Work Place in Grande Prairie can help eligible individuals fine tune resumes and cover letters – visit www.gpworkplace.ca for details.
+Our staff ensure clients are using all the tools available to them, including accessing potential training opportunities (see contact details below).
+Updating or acquiring new skills may be part of your job search plan.

 If you want more help with your job search at no cost, contact us at 780-539-5477.
 You can send enquiries to info@gpworkplace.ca.
 Our office is located at #105, 9840-97th Ave., Grande Prairie.